 Cut to 2019 and the 25th anniversary of the Pressures Collide album.
 Acknowledging this milestone, the group reflects upon its catalogue and does a fresh remastering of not only that release, but of its entire catalogue.
 The end result is a unique 20-track edition of Pressures, loaded with remixes alongside the original versions.
 Following immediately afterward comes a newly restored 16-track version of Machine Altar Transmission (28th Anniversary Edition), and a remastered 6-track Emotional Lockout EP.

 A New Era

-In response to the renewed interest in DHI that followed the issuing of the remasters, and with the blessing of cofounding band member Graf, Vicar returned to the studio in late 2019, cooking up brand new audio and visual material for future release.
+In response to the renewed interest in DHI that followed the remasters, and with the blessing of cofounding band member Graf, Vicar returned to the studio in late 2019, cooking up brand new audio and visual material.